WebCars! The Corvette Story

 Image courtesy of Chuck Jordan Archives

 The Corvette Four Rotor Aerovette served the car show circuit in the early 1970s.
 The result was much speculation that the next generation (C4) Corvette would be mid-engine.
-That dream did come true, albeit almost 50 years later.
+That dream did come true, albeit almost 50 years later with the C8 Corvette.

 Image courtesy of Chuck Jordan Archives